mfcal223/Cplusplus/5_Basics.md

 The above declaration allows all elements in the std namespace to be accessed in an unqualified manner (without the std:: prefix).

 As explicit qualification is the only way to guarantee that name collisions never happen, I will not use declaration in my projects.
+This habit of explicitly writing std:: will actually make the later modules (inheritance, polymorphism) much easier to debug because I'll always know where each symbol comes from.

 ---